arcmags/ramroot/README.md

 */etc/ramroot/* are non-persistently overwritten to the root directory.

 This can be used to load any number of custom scripts, binaries, configs, etc when boot from zram.
-A few use case examples for this include: a custom zram hostname at */etc/ramroot.z/etc/hostname*, enable autologin when boot from zram via a */etc/ramroot.z/etc/systemd/system/getty@tty1.service.d/override.conf* file, etc.

 Any files copied from */etc/ramroot.z/* to */* in this manner preserve all ownerships.
-Be wary that any symbolic links (rather than their target files) will be overwritten by this action as they aren't resolved yet during early initramfs.
+Be wary that symbolic links (rather than their target files) will be overwritten by this action as they aren't resolved yet during early initramfs.

 ### ~/.ramroot.z/